Spiratatoe/Cabot_Trail_CEC_2025/Testing information/setting_up_environment_variable.md

 ### **Step 2: Testing the Environment Variable in Python (not required)**

-Well the environment variable should now work, it'd help to test it.
+While the environment variable should now work, it'd help to test it.
 Below is some Python code which you can use to reference the `CEC_2025_dataset` folder:

 ```python